clayvaughn/clayscars/README.md

-# Clay'sCars.com - Madison, Indiana
+# Clay'sCars.com - Ultimate Edition

-A lightweight used car listing site that aggregates dealership inventory from the Madison, IN area.
+An enhanced used car listing site for Madison, Indiana.

-## Features
+## 🔧 Features
-- Filter cars by make, model, and year
+- Filter by make, model, year, price range
 - Sort results by price or year
-- Toggle between list and grid view
+- Grid/List view toggle
-- Stores filters using `localStorage` for persistence
+- Dark mode toggle (saves preference)
-- Loads car data dynamically from `cars.json`
+- "Favorite" cars saved to localStorage
-- Responsive, mobile-friendly layout
+- URL sync for shareable filters

-## How to Use
+- Embedded data (no fetch needed)
-1. Open `index.html` in your browser.
+- Python scraper template included

-2. The page automatically loads data from `cars.json`.
+## 🚀 Usage
-3. Use the dropdowns to filter, sort, and view available used cars.
+1. Open `index.html` directly in your browser

-## Demo Data Source
+2. Use filters, toggle views, or save favorites
-Inventory information sourced from:
+3. All settings persist using localStorage
-- Madison Ford
+4. Share URLs with filter params

-- Toyota of Madison
+## 🐍 Scraper
-- Madison CDJR
+- Use `scraper.py` to fetch and populate `cars.json` from dealership websites
-- Chandler Select
+- Add real parsing logic using BeautifulSoup

 ---

-Developed for Clay'sCars.com prototype.
+Built for Clay'sCars.com - Final Project